Raphiiko/OyasumiVR/README.md

 The OyasumiVR developer and any of this project's contributors are not responsible for any problems caused by OyasumiVR (to your VRChat account or otherwise).
 Use at your own risk.

+## Support
+If you are having trouble with OyasumiVR, say you have a bug, or a feature request, you can join our [Discord server](https://discord.gg/7MqdPJhYxC).

+Alternatively, you can reach out to me directly on [Twitter at @Raphiiko](https://twitter.com/Raphiiko).
+I'll try to get back to you as soon as possible!

 ## License

-OyasumiVR is available under the [MIT](https://github.com/Raphiiko/Oyasumi/blob/develop/LICENSE.md) license.
+OyasumiVR is available under the [MIT](https://github.com/Raphiiko/OyasumiVR/blob/develop/LICENSE.md) license.